 Initially, raw flower was not allowed, but the legislature expanded the law.
 The only types of medical cannabis allowed are pills, oils, gels, creams, ointments, tinctures, liquids, and forms for administration through vaporization.

-The states that forbid smoking are Louisiana, Minnesota, New York, Pennsylvania, and West Virginia.
+The states that forbid smoking are Alabama, Louisiana, Minnesota, New York, Ohio, Pennsylvania, Utah, and West Virginia.
 While Virginia does not explicitly prohibit smoking, it does not allow flower.